radioopensource/dotinfo/README.md

 3. An aggregator podcast playlist (publicradio.info/feed.xml) that updates concurrently with homepage features, compiling enclosure URLs and other relevant metadata from the selected podcast items each month.

 # Purpose
-This is a place for people to discover and experience audio from around the world.
-Contributors work to create a decent web experience of good and unusual sounds: news, analysis, music mixes, documentaries, comedies, investigative reports, stories, audio experiments, and all else.
+Create a place for people to discover and experience good audio.
+Contributors work to develop a decent web experience of good and unusual sounds, incl. news, analysis, music mixes, documentaries, comedies, investigative reports, stories, and audio experiments.
 The project exists to highlight independent, noncommercial, listener-supported radio—and to encourage consumers to become active supporters of public media.

 # User keyboard controls
 `spacebar`: play and pause